Alzheimer’s Association Project ECHO Program

 The Alzheimer’s Association is committed to ensuring that people with Alzheimer’s dementia receive high-quality care and support in long-term care and community-based settings.
-The Alzheimer’s and Dementia Care ECHO® Program connects dementia care experts with assisted living communities and emphasizes high-quality, person-centered care in long-term and community-based care settings.
+To meet this commitment, the Alzheimer's Association offers assisted living communities the opportunity to participate in the Alzheimer's and Dementia Care ECHO Program.

 How it works